King Kai crowns Chelsea world champions as Havertz's late penalty ends Palmeiras' resistance

 N'Golo Kante can now boast of being a world champion for club and country, while Cesar Azpilicueta became the first Chelsea player to complete a clean sweep of honours.

-Antonio Rudiger was arguably man of the match, though, showing why the Blues are now willing to make him the highest-paid player at the club.
+Antonio Rudiger was arguably man of the match, though, showing why the Blues are now willing to make him the highest-paid defender in the club's history.

 Tuchel and his players will now be targeting more silverware, with Chelsea set to face Liverpool in the Carabao Cup final later this month.